scottmr007/app-5-news-api-email/readme.md

 # What is this project?

-this app accesses new about a particular topic and sends them by email.
+This app accesses news about a particular topic and sends them by email.